matthambrecht/Mailbox/README.md

 # Mailbox - A POSIX Shared Memory Multi-Directional Message Queue
-This is simple C a library to facilitate IPC (interprocess communication) allowing multi-directional message sharing, similar to that of a standard mailing system.
+This is a C library to facilitate IPC (interprocess communication) allowing multi-directional message sharing.
+It is designed to mimic the organization of postal systems.
+Made to be thread-safe using POSIX `semaphore.h`.

+## What is IPC (interprocess communication)
+"In computer science, interprocess communication (IPC) is the sharing of data between running processes in a computer system.
+Mechanisms for IPC may be provided by an operating system.
+Applications which use IPC are often categorized as clients and servers, where the client requests data and the server responds to client requests.
+Many applications are both clients and servers, as commonly seen in distributed computing." - [Wikipedia/Inter-process Communication](https://en.wikipedia.org/wiki/Inter-process_communication)

 ## Setup
 Design the object you would like to share between processes.
 By default it is: